CoderDennis/decorum/NOTES.md

 Individually shrink integers using binary search.

 Keep track of histories that have been used/seen to avoid retrying them.

-After refactoring into `Shrinker` module, this was not necessary.
+### Other shrinker thoughts:

 Do we shrink the first value and then shrink the rest of the history?
 That doesn't really work.
 Some shrinking needs to operate on later values only.